olatarkowska/kubespray/README.md

 Kubespray uses [GlusterFS](https://docs.gluster.org/en/latest/) to create a shared volume between the Kubernetes nodes.
 GlusterFS is a scalable network filesystem suitable for data-intensive tasks such as cloud storage and media streaming.
 GlusterFS is free and open source software and can utilize common off-the-shelf hardware.

-We have pre-configured our development/staging/production clusters, they are located in the `inventory` folders.
-You can either reuse our settings or create your own folder in the `invetory` folder with your own cluster settings.
+We have pre-configured our development and production clusters, they are located in the `inventory` folders.
+You can either reuse our settings or create your own folder in the `invetory` folder with your own cluster settings by following [these instructions](https://github.com/kubernetes-incubator/kubespray/tree/master/contrib/terraform/openstack#inventory-files).

 ### Run Terraform